azral1962/min-book/src/utils.typ

 }

-// UTIL: Manage and store configurations and other data (see USAGE)
+// UTIL: utils.storage() manages and store configurations and other data (see USAGE)
 #let storage(
   add: none,
   get: none,